meshonline/DragonFly/README.md

 Then you need to modify 'colortrack.h', find the function of 'Color_Tracker()', fill the colors into the color table instead of mine.

-The project is almost mature, play it around for fun.
+The project is not mature enough, play it around at your own risk.

 ![](snap_shot_upload.png)